-ITTO has contributed immensely to the conservation, rehabilitation and management of tropical forests including mangroves through governments, individuals and organizations.
-The organization has sponsored several projects worldwide to meet its major objective of sustainably managing the world's tropical forest.
-ITTO's extensive experience in conservation, rehabilitation and management of mangrove ecosystems is summarised in the report of the ITTO International Mangrove Workshop held in Cartagena, Colombia, in February 2002.
+ITTO has contributed immensely to the conservation, rehabilitation and management of tropical forests, including mangroves, through governments, individuals and organizations.
+The Organization has sponsored numerous projects worldwide to contribute to the goal of sustainably managing the world's tropical forests.
+ITTO's extensive experience in the conservation, rehabilitation and management of mangrove ecosystems is summarised in the report of the ITTO International Mangrove Workshop held in Cartagena, Colombia, in February 2002.

-Between 1990 and 2001, ITTO financially supported mangrove projects totaling about US\$ 9 million in member countries.
-The projects include research activities, workshops on conservation and sustainable utilization of mangrove forests, establishment of an international network for the conservation and sustainable utilization of mangrove forest genetic resources, establishment of a mangrove information database and publication of the world mangrove atlas and the manual for mangrove ecosystem restoration.
+Between 1990 and 2001, ITTO financially supported mangrove projects totaling about US\$9 million in member countries.
+The projects include research activities, workshops on conservation and sustainable utilization of mangrove forests, establishment of an international network for the conservation and sustainable utilization of mangrove forest genetic resources, establishment of a mangrove information database, and publication of the world mangrove atlas and the manual for mangrove ecosystem restoration.

-1.3.2 Other organizations
+1.3.2 Other Organizations

 Interest in mangrove ecosystem research and management has risen in recent times among many stakeholders.
-Thus apart from ITTO, many other organizations carry out research, conservation, rehabilitation and management activities in mangrove ecosystems.
-Organizations such as ADB, CIDA, DANCED, EU, FAO, ISME, IUCN, IUFRO, Ramsar Convention, UNDP, UNEP, UNESCO, USAID, Wetlands International as well as numerous national governmental, non-governmental and educational organizations have sponsored several programs on mangrove ecosystem conservation and management.
-The experiences of many of these organizations in conservation, rehabilitation and management of mangrove ecosystems are summarized in the report of the ITTO International Mangrove Workshop held in Cartagena, Colombia in February 2002.
+Many other organizations apart from ITTO carry out research, conservation, rehabilitation and management activities in mangrove ecosystems.
+Organizations such as ADB, CIDA, DANCED, EU, FAO, ISME, IUCN, IUFRO, JICA, Ramsar Convention, UNDP, UNEP, UNESCO, USAID, Wetlands International as well as numerous national governmental, non-governmental and educational organizations have sponsored programs on mangrove ecosystem conservation and management.
+The experiences of many of these organizations in conservation, rehabilitation and management of mangrove ecosystems are summarized in the report of the Cartagena workshop.